gullerya/object-observer/README.md

 # Loading the Library

 `object-observer` provided as an __ES6 module__.

-In `NodeJS` environment, that is not yet fully supporting ES6 modules, use the dedicated distribution as in example below.
-> Once `NodeJS` (seemingly 14.x.x going to LTS) will add a full support for ES6 modules, this special distribution will be removed.
+> In `NodeJS` environment, that is not yet fully supports ES6 modules, use the dedicated distribution as in example below.
+Once `NodeJS` (seemingly 14.x.x going to LTS) will add a full support for ES6 modules, this special distribution will be removed.

 ```javascript
 //  browser